antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

 ![tye-deploy-output](https://user-images.githubusercontent.com/20052391/82242391-9c4cae00-98f2-11ea-9f30-cd9f55e1120b.PNG)

 If you are using dockerhub, the registry name will be your dockerhub username.
-If you are a standalone container registry (for instance from your cloud provider), the registry name will look like a hostname, eg: `example.azurecr.io`.
+If you are using a standalone container registry (for instance from your cloud provider), the registry name will look like a hostname, eg: `example.azurecr.io`.

 `tye deploy` does many different things to deploy an application to Kubernetes.
 It will: